camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/configuration/gateway-health-probes.md

 ---
 id: gateway-health-probes
 title: "Gateway health probes"
+description: "This section outlines health status, probes, and responsiveness."
 ---

-This section outlines health status, probes, and responsiveness.

 The health status for a standalone gateway is available at `{zeebe-gateway}:8080/actuator/health`